 The space and time overhead needed to support time travel is reasonable for debugging.
-For three workloads that exercise the OS intensively, the logging needed to support time travel adds 3-12% time overhead and 2-85 KB/sec space overhead.
+For two workloads that exercise the OS intensively, the logging needed to support time travel adds 10-12% time overhead and 13-190 KB/sec space overhead.
 The speed at which one can move backward and forward in the execution history depends on the frequency of checkpoints in the time region of interest.
-TTVM is able to insert additional checkpoints to speed up these movements or delete existing checkpoints to reduce space overhead.
-After adding checkpoints to a region of interest, TTVM allows a programmer to move to an arbitrary point within the region in about 12 seconds.
+Our system is able to insert additional checkpoints to speed up these movements or delete existing checkpoints to reduce space overhead.
+After adding checkpoints to a region of interest, our system allows a programmer to move to an arbitrary point within the region in about 12 seconds.

 The following real-life example clarifies what we mean by debugging with time-traveling virtual machines and illustrates the value of debugging in this manner.
 The error we were attempting to debug was triggered when the guest kernel attempted to call a NULL function pointer.
 The error had corrupted the stack, so standard debugging tools were unable to traverse the call stack and determine where the invalid function call had originated.
 Using the TTVM reverse single step command, we were able easily to step back to where the function invocation was attempted and examine the state of the virtual machine at that point.
+We found the ability to debug in reverse tremendously helpful in finding this bug, as well as the other bugs described in Section 6.